 Environmental Health & Safety (EHS) Program

 Hofstra University is dedicated to supporting the health and safety of everyone in the Hofstra Community.
-Health and safety is the responsibility of every member of the campus community.
+Health and safety are the responsibility of every member of the campus community.

 Hofstra’s Environmental Health and Safety (EHS) program provides programs and services that promote a culture of safety.
 The University’s Environmental Health and Safety Officer (EHSO) reports to the Provost’s Office and provides safety training for research students/staff and conducts annual safety inspections of spaces.
 Through collaborative efforts with other campus departments and various safety committees, we maintain a safety culture that prioritizes environmental, health, and safety responsibility for all students, faculty, staff, and visitors.